 It’s a bummer to look for a new weekend co-op game to share with a partner only to turn up empty-handed after skimming way too many articles, well-meaning Reddit threads, and painfully slow Nintendo eShop pages that don’t even tell you the full story.
 (Is it actually local co-op?
 Something seems off.
 Guess I’ll double-check Co-Optimus…”)

-In an effort to give some tragically overlooked games a nod, and highlight a few more titles that are “known” but aren’t as popular as they should be, I’ve looked through my library and come back with 10 couch co-op games to check out on Nintendo Switch after you’ve played all the big boys.
+In an effort to give some tragically overlooked games a nod, and highlight a few more titles that are “known” but aren’t as popular as they should be, I’ve looked through my library and come back with ten underrated couch co-op titles to check out on Nintendo Switch after you’ve played all the big boys.
 Bonus: many of them aren’t Switch exclusives!

 Wilmot’s Warehouse

-This is a game I will never stop going to bat for — I’ve never played anything like it and I’m not sure anything will ever quite capture its same spirit.
-Wilmot’s Warehouse is pretty sweet alone, and even better with someone close to you.
-It’s a game about organizing, and I adore the way it enables you to have fun communication with your co-op partner.
+This is a game I will never stop going to bat for — I haven’t played another game quite like it, and I’m not sure anything will ever quite capture its same spirit.
+Wilmot’s Warehouse is a fun game to play on your own, but it’s even better with someone close to you.
+It’s a game about organizing, and I adore how it enables you to have fun conversations with your co-op partner.

 As more items shuffle in, you’ve got to find a spot for them, but it’s up to you on where to put them, what to call them as shorthand, and what other objects might make sense next to them in the future.
-If you don’t develop your own organizational logic and structure, you’ll become overwhelmed.
-And at a point, there are so many things in the mix that your categories will snowball to include weird and hilarious stuff.
-There’s this exciting pace, too — you have to quickly deliver boxes, but there are plenty of moments where you get to do a mental reset and reorganize your entire warehouse without any time pressure.
+You’ll become overwhelmed if you don’t develop your organizational logic and structure and develop it fast.
+And at a point, there are so many things in the mix that your categories will snowball to include weird and hilarious stuff that’ll make you do a double-take The pace is exciting, too — you need to deliver boxes quickly, but there are plenty of moments where you can take a mental break and reorganize your entire warehouse with no time pressure.

-The controls are simple enough in Wilmot’s Warehouse that less experienced players can still have a great time playing (or just chiming in from the sidelines), but the challenge and sense of accomplishment are satisfying either way.
+The controls are simple enough in Wilmot’s Warehouse that less experienced players can still have a great time playing (or just chiming in from the sidelines).
+The challenge and sense of accomplishment are satisfying either way.
 It’s such a keeper.

 Death Road to Canada

-On the flip side, there’s Death Road to Canada — a game that conjures all the stress that “The Oregon Trail meets the undead apocalypse” implies.
-Co-op adds to the chaos.
+On the flip side of Wilmot’s Warehouse, there’s Death Road to Canada — a game that conjures all the stress that “The Oregon Trail meets the undead apocalypse” implies.
+Co-op adds to the chaos, and who doesn’t need a bit of chaos in their life?

 Bloodstained: Curse of the Moon 2

 It helps to play the first game beforehand, but it’s not a strict requirement.
-(Note: there isn’t co-op).
-Both games are classic action-platformers, so it’s mostly about the gameplay, which strikes a pretty good balance between being intense without also being overly cheap.
-Curse of the Moon 2 has a sniper character and a corgi in a mech.
+(Note: there isn’t co-op in the original game).
+Both games are classic action-platformers where you jump over obstacles and hit enemies with various weapons, so it’s mainly about the gameplay.
+That gameplay strikes a pretty fantastic balance; it’s intense, but it never feels like the game’s racking up your death count by throwing too much at you at once.
+Curse of the Moon 2 also has a sniper character and a corgi in a mech.
 I’ll say no more.

 Jamestown+